premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 <blockquote>

 It provides a generic implementation of standard data structures like linked lists, stacks, queues, and dictionaries.
-These collection classes are type-safe because they are generic means only those items that are type-compatible with the type of the collection can be stored in a generic collection, it eliminates accidental type mismatches.
+These collection classes are type-safe because they are generic means only those items that are type-compatible with the type of the collection can be stored in a generic collection; it eliminates accidental type mismatches.
 The `System.Collections.Generic` namespace has the following classes:

 `List<T>`: It represents a strongly typed list of objects that can be accessed by index.
 Provides methods to search, sort, and manipulate lists.